nucypher/nucypher/docs/source/pre_application/overview.rst

 the everyday operations on the delegated stake without actually owning the staked tokens.
 A staking provider cannot transfer delegated staked tokens, but the staking provider’s misbehavior may result in slashing tokens and thus the entire staked amount is indeed at stake.
-A Staking Provider can be specified on the `Threshold dashboard <https://dashboard.threshold.network/overview/network>`_.
+A Staking Provider can be specified on the `Threshold Dashboard <https://dashboard.threshold.network/overview/network>`_.

 Operator